markolson/syntaxi/_posts/2013-01-02-ssh-known-hosts-in-chef.md

 ---
+layout: post
 title: SSH Authentication with Chef
 date: '2013-01-02'
-description: Opscode's Chef documentation wraps SSH instead of configuring it.
+description: Chef's documentation describes how to wrap SSH instead of configuring it.
 Here's how to configure it.

 categories: ['chef', 'ssh']
 versions: